openrails/openrails/Source/Documentation/Manual/features-route.rst

    For each shape of clock in the route, a reference to the shape file in the reference file.

 #.
-Animated Clocks List File

-   A file listing the shape file for each clock that Open Rails is to animate.

-#.
 World File

    The location of each clock in the world must be given in the world file.